 - Expand Advanced Settings to configure the intelligent proxy and related features, SafeSearch, Allow-Only mode, and logging.

 - Enable Intelligent Proxy—Uses Cisco Talos web reputation and other third-party feeds to determine if a URL is malicious.
 The proxy also uses anti-virus (AV) engines and Cisco Advanced Malware Protection (AMP) to inspects files before they are downloaded.
-When disabled, options such as File Inspection are not available.
-For more information about the intelligent proxy, see Mange the Intelligent Proxy.
+When disabled, File inspection is also disabled.
+For more information about the intelligent proxy, see Manage the Intelligent Proxy.

 - SSL Decryption—Allows the intelligent proxy to inspect traffic over HTTPS and block custom URLs in destination lists.
 For more information, see SSL Decryption Requirements and Implementation.

 - Root Certificate—Download and install the Cisco Umbrella root certificate on all computers that are a part of this policy.
-For more information, see Install the Cisco Certificate.
+For more information, see Manage the Cisco Umbrella Root Certificate.

 - Selective Decryption—Create a list of content categories to exclude from inspection by the intelligent proxy.
 For more information, see Selective Decryption.